 - Perform the Business Value Specialist role, in conducting sales activities and engaging with customers.

-- Understand financial aspects and build a business case to describe the business value your solution.
+- Understand the financial aspects and build a business case to describe the business value of your solution.

 - Module 1: Understanding Business Value and Architectural Sales Concepts

 - Module 2: Preparing a Vision and Scope Proposal

 - Module 3: Gathering Customer Information – Internal Research

 - Module 4: Gathering Customer Information – External Research

 - Module 6: Designing the Future Business Model

 - Module 8: Cisco Architecture â€“ Introduction

 - Module 8: Cisco Architecture â€“ Enterprise Networks

 - Module 9: Cisco Architecture â€“ Security